-Engines will be allocated as follows; the calculated number shall always be rounded off:
+A limited number of engines may be used per season, whereby the calculated number shall always be rounded off:

 8.1.
 Engine sealing

 The engines must be prepared in advance so that the sealing can take place on the right in direction of travel.